 Conflicts of interest

-In accordance with the requirements of the Dutch Corporate Governance Code, the Supervisory Board has internal rules in place that govern any actual or potential conflicts of interest of Board members.
-No conflicts of interest occurred during 2013.
+In accordance with the requirements of the Dutch Corporate Governance Code, the Supervisory Board has internal rules in place that govern any actual or potential conflict of interest of Board members.
+No conflict of interest occurred during 2018.